MicrosoftDocs/labs/labs/devops/deployazurefunctionswithvsts/includes/setupenv.md

    ![azure_resources](../images/azure_resources.png)

-### Part B: Create Visual Studio Team Services account

-Next, you will provision a Team services account.

-1. Navigate to https://www.visualstudio.com/team-services/ in a separate tab.
-Select **Get Started for Free**.

-1. You can use the same credentials used above to log in to Azure

-1. Provide a name for your Visual Studio Team Services account and click **Continue** to start the creation process.

-1. In a few minutes, your account should be ready with a default project **MyFirstProject** created.

-### Part C: Generate project data with VSTS Demo Generator
+### Part B: Generate project data with VSTS Demo Generator

-1. Use the [VSTS Demo Generator](https://demogentesting.azurewebsites.net/?TemplateId=77376&Name=AzureFunctions_BuildWorkshop) to provision the project on your VSTS account.
+1. Use the [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?TemplateId=77376&Name=AzureFunctions_BuildWorkshop) to provision the project on your VSTS account.

    > VSTS Demo Generator helps you create team projects on your VSTS account with sample content that include source code, work items,iterations, service endpoints, build and release definitions based on the template you choose during the configuration.